wesleywerner/eureka-docs/source/mapping-concepts/index.rst

 A sector is an area defined by multiple Linedefs.

 Press :kbd:`s` in the 2D view to enter Sector edit mode.

+Press :kbd:`del` to delete the highlighted sector.
+If the deleted sector is a child of a larger sector, it will be made void.

 .. image:: sectors.png